 - Using Investegate’s advanced search.
 Set categories to ‘dividends’.
 Set the timespan to ‘six months’ or whatever suits you.
 Search for the company name of your fund.
 Enjoy!

-On the other hand, accumulating funds mean that your income is reinvested straightaway without you having to lift a finger.
+On the other hand, accumulating funds mean that your income is reinvested straightaway, without time out of the market or you having to lift a finger.
 That’s a godsend if you prefer the hands-off approach.

 Whichever way you go, just remember that any accumulation units in your portfolio are not immune to income tax.

 As (nearly) always, making full use of tax shelters – by investing within your ISAs and pension – saves you hassle as well as money, by enabling you to sidestep all the above malarkey.

 But where that’s not possible, start recording those reinvested dividends.